setanicholas/portfolio/README.md

 **File**: [`disable_tax_calculations.js`](https://github.com/setanicholas/portfolio/blob/main/assets/suitescript/disable_tax_calculations.js)

-This NetSuite User Event script automates when tax calculation is enabled on transactions by setting a custom field based on whether the record is new, the posting period is open, or key values like total amount or taxability have changed.
+This User Event script runs when tax calculation is enabled on transactions by setting a custom field based on whether the record is new, the posting period is open, or key values like total amount or taxability have changed.
 It reduces manual intervention and improves financial accuracy by enforcing consistent tax logic and logging the decision process for auditability.

 ---